mostafatantawy99/template-android-with-backend/README.md

 - display certain location in map in fragment
 - also you can click on any point in map to get addresses of this point

+there are base fragments for mapdisplay and mapcontrol that I extend to make the code simple and object oriented .

 8 - SocketMainActivity :